Middle School

 The Athlete Sports Development programme for Years 9–10 is an innovative programme designed to cater for young sports people interested in developing their knowledge in what it takes to become a high-performing student athlete.
 Content is delivered progressively over two years and students involved in this course will learn valuable lessons to assist with all areas of life.
 Students in Year 11 can take part in the Athlete Sports Performance programme, which is an extension of the Years 9–10 Athlete Sports Development programme, where students involved have the opportunity to continue to apply knowledge with greater independence under the guidance of expert mentors.

-For over 25 years, our Outdoor Education Programme has provided high-quality outdoor experiences.
-At the very start of Year 9 we bring students together offsite so they may build positive relationships with their peers and teachers, develop whanaungatanga, establish culture and experience challenge.
-The Year 10 camp brings together and extends the skills and concepts learnt in previous camps, providing opportunities for students to further develop responsibility, participate and contribute, deal with adversity, and extend personal and interdependent skills.
-Weather permitting, students participate in activities such as safety above the bush line, skiing, and snow caving.
-Outdoor programmes for Years 11– 13 are tailored to meet the specific training and leadership requirements of different groups within the College.
+In Year 10, students extend the skills and concepts developed in previous camps, with opportunities to take responsibility, participate, contribute, deal with adversity, and grow personal and interdependent skills.
+Weather permitting, activities may include safety above the bush line, skiing, and snow caving.
+Outdoor programmes for Years 11–13 are tailored to the training and leadership requirements of different groups within the College.

 You may be interested in ...